The skills you gain through studying an English degree are marketable in most career areas. Find some ideas about what you could do…

 English graduates may also decide to undertake further study in areas such as marketing and management, finance, human resource management and business to enhance their knowledge of a specific career area.

-A fifth go on to full-time further study, with a further 9% combining work and study.
+Just under 60% of English graduates are in employment six months after graduating.
+A fifth are in full-time further study, with a further 7% combining work and study.

 For a detailed breakdown of what English graduates are doing six months after graduation, see What Do Graduates Do?